cabforum/servercert/docs/BR.md

 ##### 7.1.2.10.8 CA Certificate Name Constraints

 If present, the Name Constraints extension MUST be encoded as follows.
-As an explicit exception from RFC 5280, this extension SHOULD be marked critical, but MAY be marked non-critical if compatability with certain legacy applications that do not support Name Constraints is necessary.
+As an explicit exception from RFC 5280, this extension SHOULD be marked critical, but MAY be marked non-critical if compatibility with certain legacy applications that do not support Name Constraints is necessary.

 Table: `nameConstraints` requirements